slatedocs/slate/source/includes/_requirements.md

 display-ids | filter Requirements with display-ids (separated by commas) |
 name_exact | filter by Requirement name exact match; case sensitive! |
 name_like | filter by Requirement name: case insensitive, phrase can be inside the name |
+relationships | shows entities linked to requirements, should be equal to true  |

 * none of the parameters are required.
 If you combine multiple parameters, it will do AND